 As Product Managers, everything we do is led by user insights.
-We spend our entire careers channeling the user's voice; discovering what they want, studying how other companies are delivering on that want, and, when we finally launch our product, validating that the want remains true.
+We spend our entire careers channelling the user's voice; discovering what they want, studying how other companies are delivering on that want, and, when we finally launch our product, validating that the want remains true.
 But when conscious user requirements are the sole focus, it’s easy to overlook the impact of launching features beyond the metrics we’re actively tracking.

 As a rule, product key performance indicators (KPIs) are the tangible figures we anticipate our feature or product impacting.
 Figures like the number of users, app sessions, dwell times, and conversions pre and post-launch show us that our product, that our business, is doing well.
 We can dress it up in as many ways as we’d like (and trust us, we do), but the goal of these numbers and ultimately the role of Product Managers is to fundamentally change user behaviour, to influence how a person chooses to interact with what we build.